go2hx/go2hxdoc/README.md

 -----

 - Use `:private` metadata to remove Go private classes from the documentation [go2hx issue #159](https://github.com/go2hx/go2hx/issues/159)
-- Alter headings at runtime to only show tested targets
 - Understand and add [go.work file](https://github.com/golang/tools/blob/master/gopls/doc/workspace.md) for example-project
 - Fix Typedef Haxe code display to be correct
 - Fix to document all `stdgo` core functionality e.g. document abstract use in stdgo/GoString.hx